Frederick Lugard, 1st Baron Lugard: Governor of Nigeria

-Lugard's greatest contribution to the making of modern Nigeria was the successful amalgamation of the North and the South in 1914.
+Lugard's biggest impact on the making of modern Nigeria was the amalgamation of the North and the South in 1914.
 Even after the amalgamation, the two parts remained as two separate countries, with separate administrations.
 "Though in doing this, he aimed primarily at making the wealth and seaport facilities of the South available to the North, he had in fact fashioned the political unity of the Giant of Africa".
-As noted earlier, the amalgamation of Nigeria helped in making Nigeria to have common telegraphs, railways, customs and excise, a Supreme Court, a standard time, a common currency, and a common civil service; he introduced all necessities needed for infrastructure in a modern state.
+The amalgamation of Nigeria helped the country have common telegraphs, railways, customs and excise, a Supreme Court, a standard time, a common currency, and a common civil service.

-More importantly, he laid the foundations of continuous legislative assemblies in Nigeria by establishing the Nigerian Council in 1914.
-It consisted of the Governor, the Chief Secretary and a few nominated members who met to listen to government policies and give their advice.
-Unfortunately, it legislated only for the South.
-It could be referred to as a mock parliament because it set pace for the Legislative Council of later years.
+Lugard laid the foundations of continuous legislative assemblies in Nigeria by establishing the Nigerian Council in 1914.
+It consisted of the Governor, the Chief Secretary, and a few nominated members who met to listen to government policies and give their advice.
+It was limited as it legislated only for the South.
+It was a forerunner of the later Legislative Council.

-In spite of his contributions, Lugard's work was not without faults.
-"He aimed at creating in Nigeria one administrative unit but he did not intend to create a Nigerian nation".
-Instead, his policy of isolating the North from the South, a policy that his successors maintained and has since had a hand in the present disunity of Nigeria.
+The impact of his work has faced criticism.
+His policy of isolating the North from the South, a policy that his successors maintained, had a hand in the present disunity of Nigeria.
 An example is the exclusion of the North from the Legislative Council until 1947.
 "Thus, it can be said that Lugard sowed the seeds of separatist tendency which has still plagued Nigerian unity".
-To sum it up, Lugard's attitude to Nigeria implied that he did not envisage self-government for Nigeria.
+Lugard's attitude to Nigeria implied that he did not envisage self-government for Nigeria.
 He planned for perpetual British colonialism.
 "His system of Indirect Rule, his hostility towards educated Nigerians in the South, and his system of education for the North which aimed at training only the sons of the chiefs and emirs as clerks and interpreters show him as one of Britain's arch-imperialists", says K. B. C. Onwubiko.

 Regarding the future of British colonialism in Africa, he stated, "For two or three generations we can show the negro what we are, then we shall be asked to go away.
 Then we shall leave the land to those it belongs to with a feeling that they have better business friends in us than in other white men".